top of page

 Cracking of the PV Backsheet in Solar Panels

-The Backsheet is the outermost layer of a solar panel or PV module.
+The backsheet is the outermost layer of a solar panel or PV module.
 It provides mechanical strength and protection from environmental stresses like heat, moisture, and dust.

-A PV Backsheet is a multilayer laminate designed to perform specialized functions.
+A PV backsheet is a multilayer laminate designed to perform specialized functions.

 Solar PV Backsheet is made up of several layers (2 or 3) depending on the requirement